Jesus' Parables for Disciples

 You may never know why you have to undergo the hardships you do.
 God knows, you don't.
 But if you can live your life in praise rather than petulance, in confession rather than complaint, you -- like Job -- can shine as God's trophy in the face of all Satan's cynical sneers.
 Why must you develop patience?
 So you can glorify God.

-"Above all, my brothers, do not swear--not by heaven or by earth or by anything else.
-Let your "Yes" be yes, and your "No," no, or you will be condemned."
-(5:12)
+"Above all, my brothers, do not swear -- not by heaven or by earth or by anything else.
+Let your 'Yes' be yes, and your 'No,' no, or you will be condemned."
+(James 5:12)

-The final verse in our section, about making rash oaths, may seem out of context, but it's not.
+The final verse in our section, about making rash oaths, may seem out of context, but it is not.
 We aren't so given to this as people of a former generation.
 But in their impatience people used to make sacred promises that they would do so-and-so if God did such-and-such.
-They would "swear," Greek omnuō , "swear, take an oath."13 This does not mean "to use profane or obscene language" like our English word "swear," but in the sense of "to invoke the name of God in an oath."14
+They would "swear."
+The verb is Greek omnyō, "to affirm the veracity of one's statement by invoking a transcendent entity, frequently with implied invitation of punishment if one is untruthful, swear, take an oath"84 This does not mean "to use profane or obscene language" like our English word "swear," but in the sense of "to invoke the name of God in an oath."85